paspartuu/hello-world/README.md

 # hello-world
-My name is Paspartuu
+My name is Paspartuu.
-This is Keno
+This is Keno.